Mark Gormley: Internet fame

 Gormley's music videos have reached an audience of millions on YouTube.
 In an article on Gormley, UK-based newspaper Metro proclaimed "The internet has a new musical hero in the form of singer-songwriter Mark Gormley".
 Gormley and his music have been featured on the G4TV television program Attack of the Show!, and later G4TV's Web Soup, where "Weird Al" Yankovic performed an impression of Gormley.
 Gormley has been the inspiration for several fan-made videos, including remixes of his songs, cover versions, and parodies of his music videos.
 The standing posture adopted by Gormley in several of his music videos, known as the "Power Stance", became an internet meme.

-Gormley has been asked to perform by concert bookers and TV shows including the late-night talk show Jimmy Kimmel Live!, but he decided to decline the offers.
-Gormley has avoided the spotlight and is notoriously reclusive.
+Gormley had been asked to perform by concert bookers and TV shows including the late-night talk show Jimmy Kimmel Live!, but he decided to decline the offers.
+Gormley avoided the spotlight and was notoriously reclusive.
 In an interview conducted by The Uncharted Zone's Michele Carnley, Gormley claimed "I'm just little old me from Pensacola."
 When asked about his sudden internet fame, Gormley replied "It's a bit overwhelming.
 You know, when I did this I just did it for fun.
 Something to do, something therapeutic."